vuejs-translations/docs-ar/src/api/built-in-directives.md

 - **Argument:** `attrOrProp (optional)`

-- **Modifiers:**
+- **Modifiers**

   - `.camel` - transform the kebab-case attribute name into camelCase.
   - `.prop` - force a binding to be set as a DOM property. <sup class="vt-badge">3.2+</sup>
   - `.attr` - force a binding to be set as a DOM attribute. <sup class="vt-badge">3.2+</sup>

-- **Usage:**
+- **Usage**

   When used to bind the `class` or `style` attribute, `v-bind` supports additional value types such as Array or Objects.
 See linked guide section below for more details.

   When setting a binding on an element, Vue by default checks whether the element has the key defined as a property using an `in` operator check.
 If the property is defined, Vue will set the value as a DOM property instead of an attribute.
 This should work in most cases, but you can override this behavior by explicitly using `.prop` or `.attr` modifiers.
-This is sometimes necessary, especially when [working with custom elements](/guide/extras/web-components.html#passing-dom-properties).
+This is sometimes necessary, especially when [working with custom elements](/guide/extras/web-components#passing-dom-properties).

   When used for component prop binding, the prop must be properly declared in the child component.

   When used without an argument, can be used to bind an object containing attribute name-value pairs.

-- **Example:**
+- **Example**

   ```vue-html
   <!-- bind an attribute -->